-When only points are selected close to FWHM=2.05, for example in the region as plotting in Fig. 22 (right panel) between 1.95 and 2.16, a slight beneficial effect can be seen on the wind velocity error distribution.
-The wind velocity error std of this distribution decreases from 1.19 to 1.06 ms-1.
-This is at the cost of throwing away 196.000 data points (so 27% of all data flagged valid by the SNR test and the Validity flag).
+When only points are selected close to FWHM=2.05, for example in the range as plotted in Fig. 22 (right panel) between 1.95 and 2.16, a slight beneficial effect can be seen on the wind velocity error distribution.
+The wind velocity error std of this distribution decreases from 1.27 to 1.10 ms-1.
+This is at the cost of throwing away 127.000 data points (so 27% of all data flagged valid by the SNR test and the Validity flag).

 Since from the contours in Fig. 22 it is not obvious to see the actual distribution of the data for a given FWHM, due to the variation of the number of datapoints, a new figure was made, see Fig. 23.
 In this scatterplot the mean and 1 standard deviation (STD) on both sides of the mean have been overplotted.
-The resulting wind velocity error STD values vary between 0.89 and 2.16 ms-1when using all valid data (left panel) and between 0.79 and 1.38 ms-1when looking at the region 1.95 < FWHM < 2.16.
-From this a threshold can be defined using the 1 ms-1 values, as was done for the residual error.
-This results in the range 2.017 to 2.059.
+The resulting wind velocity error STD values vary between 0.89 and 1.98 ms-1when using all valid data